-San Francisco first baseman Brandon Belt, who has suffered a fractured left thumb while attempting to bunt (against the shift, apparently) on Sunday for the Giants.
-Belt will miss at least the remainder of the regular season, and his return date during the playoffs is so far undetermined.
+San Francisco first baseman Brandon Belt suffered a fractured left thumb while attempting to bunt (against the shift, apparently) on Sunday for the Giants.
+As a result, he will miss at least the remainder of the regular season, and his return date during the playoffs is currently undetermined.

 This is obviously a major injury for San Francisco — for their resurgent lineup in 2021, Belt leads the team with a 159 OPS+ and has 29 homers in only 97 games.
 (He missed almost two months because of a right knee injury earlier this year.)
 The Giants are already without one-time Dodger acqusition Darin Ruf, who has a 141 OPS+ in 114 games.

 The news made me curious to compare major injuries between the Giants and the Dodgers this season.
 As a resource, I used these pages for San Francisco and Los Angeles available at Fangraphs.

 I’m not looking to make a definitive analysis here — this is meant as a very quick sketch, and your kilometerage may vary — but my initial take is that the Dodgers have had it worse, mainly because of Dustin May, a major starting pitcher who has been sidelined all but a month this year.
 May had a 2.74 ERA, 0.96 WHIP and 13.7 K/9 through 23 innings.

 But between the two teams, it’s closer than it might first appear.
 Not unlike the Dodgers, the Giants have been hit very hard.